It’s amazing how much communication is made through our eyes. Eye intensity can communicate lots of things that we will cover in this article.

 If you feel uncomfortable by someone who is staring at you and you are in a vulnerable position, then don’t look down.
 This will make you seem submissive and like an easy target.
 Keep an eye on them without engaging and keep your head high.
 Predators are less likely to attack someone confidently looking ahead and being aware of their surroundings.

 Now if he is showing signs that his staring is because he thinks you are beautiful, there is a way you can test that out.
 All you have to do is look.
 If you make eye contact with him and he doesn’t look away embarrassed then smile.
 A smile in this kind of situation is a non-verbal invitation.
+Don’t forget to look at which way his/her feet are pointed.
+It can be important.
+Here is an article on Foot Pointing and Attraction.

 Getting Used to Eye Contact